-And choosing the right home loan gives you the sense of being financially responsible.
+Looking for your first home gives you a sense of adulthood.
+But, choosing the right home loan gives you the sense of being financially responsible.

 DBS has four housing loan products for various purposes.
 Can a DBS home loan give the best deal for your first home?

 Just like the other banks, DBS is strict with the required paperwork.
 It may be tedious, but this gives the bank the ability to know your creditworthiness.

 You will need to present a photocopy of your NRIC (front and bank) and your computerised payslips for the past three months for employed borrowers.
 Also, you may need your Notice of assessment and your CPF statements for the past three months.